TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

      annual renewal applications and amendment applications
      provided that such fees do not exceed the actual cost of administering this By-law.
 Newsracks owned by the Town of Brookline shall be exempt from fees.
+No permit shall be issued, renewed or amended without payment of the required fees and any outstanding fees and fines.
+     No permit shall be affixed to any newsrack that is not in compliance with this By-law.

 (h)  Within 14 days after receipt of an application for a
      permit or renewal of a permit under this By-law, the